transdigiware/blockchain/howto/ibp-console-build-network.md

   | **Enroll ID** |  Ordering Service CA Admin  | admin | adminpw |
   {: caption="Table 8.
 Associate CA admin identity" caption-side="bottom"}

 You should be able to see the CA admin in your **Wallet**.
 As we said above, the identity is not stored in your console or managed by {{site.data.keyword.IBM_notm}}.
 It is only stored in local browser storage.
-If you change browsers, you will need to import this identity into your console Wallet to be able to operate the CA. Click the CA admin and then click **Export identity** to download the identity and keys.
+If you change browsers, you will need to import this identity into your console Wallet to be able to operate the CA. Click the CA admin and then click **Export identity** to download the certificate and private key.

 **Task: Check your Wallet**